w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   select the `nfts.setCollectionMetadata` (for collections) or `nfts.setMetadata` (for single NFTs) extrinsic.
 Under the `data: Bytes` field you can enter the CID or upload the metadata file.

+The collection can be created and its item minted before uploading the NFT file and related metadata.
+The minting process on chain will just assign a collection ID and item ID to your account.
+Those IDs will be populated with NFT file, metadata, attributes later on.
+Once you uploaded the NFT files and related data, the above-mentioned extrinsics can be used to update a collection or item.

 :::info NFT/DEX/Asset Portal

 With the new NFT/DEX/Asset portal, all the above steps will be executed "under-the-hood" and the